 Step 1 – Remove the stem, which comes out easily just by pulling.

 Originally, I was going to cover the pumpkins in fabric, so I dug out a bigger hole.
 I bought the navy check fabric at Joann.
 It was 3/4 of a yard and normally $16.99 a yard.
 Because it was a scrap piece on the bolt, I got it for $2.55.

 After trying to get the fabric to gather and lay nicely around the pumpkin and stuffing the excess into the big hole, I just didn’t like the look.
 That’s when the idea just to paint the pumpkins was born.
 I’m so glad I changed my mind because I like the painted look so much better.

-Step 2 ~ Starting on the bottom, paint the pumpkins.
+Step 2 – Starting on the bottom, paint the pumpkins.
 I used thick wood skewers to hold the pumpkins while I painted.
-To dry them, I stuck the skewers in old pieces of florist foam.
+I stuck the skewers in old pieces of florist foam.
 They easily dried on the skewers.

 At this point, I was a little disappointed in the stems.
 I wanted the copper stems to be more pronounced and brighter.
 Solution?
 Out came the Copper Leaf and the Gilding Size again.
 I tried one stem first to see if it worked since I had never Gilded over paint.

 I slightly pulled the stems out from the pumpkins and brushed the Gilding Size on.
 The process is exactly the same as for any Gilding and Leaf project.
 I did remove the stem from the pumpkin with the larger hole.

 So much better with the brighter copper stems.
 Easy peasy.

 Fall Craft Project Number 3 – Wreaths